How to Get a Divorce without a Lawyer in Wisconsin

 You do not need a lawyer to file a divorce in Wisconsin.
 Filing a divorce without lawyer is called a ProSe Divorce.
 If you have the time and emotional bandwidth to understand the court rules and procedures a DIY will save you money.

-What is the Process of a DIY Divorce?
+What is a DIY or Do-It-Yourself Divorce?

 First, you will file whatever your necessary paperwork in the appropriate county courthouse.
 You'll either do this with your spouse if you're filing jointly or alone.
 If you file alone you will also need to serve your spouse the papers.
 Your spouse must know about the divorce before any action can be taken (delaying this will also delay a final judgment).